Conservancy

 Qualifications Review Committees

-There may be justification for waiving some of the standard training or taskbooks for specific individuals, for example, a new employee who has significant fire experience, but whose former employer did not use the NWCG qualifications system.
-In these cases, the person's training and experience documentation will be examined by a Qualifications Review Commitee (QRC), authorized by the Fire Management Advisory Team.
-The final qualifications determination will be made by the Fire Management Coordinator after receiving a recommendation from the QRC.
+There may be justification for waiving some of the standard training or taskbooks for specific individuals; for example, a new employee who has significant fire experience, but whose former employer did not use the NWCG qualifications system.
+A Qualifications Review Commitee (QRC), authorized by the Fire Management Advisory Team, will examine the person's training and experience documentation and make a recommendation to the Fire Management Coordinator.
+The Fire Management Coordinator will make the final qualifications determination after receiving a recommendation from the QRC on a Qualifications Review Worksheet.
 To request a qualifications review, contact your Fire Manager, who will review your request and if appropriate, bring it to your representative on the Fire Management Advisory Team.